jenkins-x/jx-docs/content/en/v3/develop/environments/preview.md

 ---

-Jenkins X lets you spin up Preview Environments for your Pull Requests so you can get fast feedback before changes are merged to the main branch.
+JayeX lets you spin up Preview Environments for your Pull Requests so you can get fast feedback before changes are merged to the main branch.
 This gives you faster feedback for your changes before they are merged and released and allows you to avoid having human approval inside your release pipeline to speed up delivery of changes merged to master.

-When the Preview Environment is up and running Jenkins X will comment on your Pull Request with a link so in one click your team members can try out the preview!
+When the Preview Environment is up and running JayeX will comment on your Pull Request with a link so in one click your team members can try out the preview!

 <img src="/images/pr-comment.png" class="img-thumbnail">